This is a series of posts that detail how to create a Knowledge Management System or KMS.

 I remember the time when I was in school, I usually had a notebook per subject.
 One notebook for English, one notebook for Biology, and one notebook for Math.
 It was easy to manage because subjects were taught with specific boundaries per topic.
 However, there were instances when there were overlaps in info, and you needed to do cross-references between your notes.

 For example, you have the equations to solve a particular problem for Physics, but you also need to remember how to do integrals.
-So you cross-refer between your Calculus and Physics notes to be able to proceed.
+So, you cross-refer between your Calculus and Physics notes to proceed.
 This can become more complicated as you go deeper in your study.

-A KMS would allow you to do this easily and efficiently.
+A KMS would allow you to do this quickly and efficiently.

 Benefits of a Personal KMS

-The two main objectives of a KMS in my opinion are to:
+The two main objectives of a KMS are to:

 - Store info in an orderly way.